-There’s a meme on the internet that goes something like this:
+There’s meme on the internet that goes something like this:

-Atheist Response: And you shouldn’t share our medical research.
-Just pray instead.
+Atheists: And you shouldn’t share our medical research.

-Some of the atheists I’ve debated believed that the Enlightenment period led to the Scientific Revolution, but the truth is that the Christians of the Protestant Reformation gave birth to the Scientific Revolution!
+Some of the atheists I’ve debated believed that the Enlightenment period led to the Scientific Revolution, implying that skeptics gave birth to science, but the truth is that the Christians of the Protestant Reformation initiated the Scientific Revolution!
 The Enlightenment happened more than 150 years after the beginning of the Scientific Revolution.

-Unlike the Protestants, one expression of the Catholic experience of the medieval era was monastic mysticism.
-It was the belief that Christians could obtain a higher level of spirituality by separating themselves from an evil world of temptations and obtaining “divine union” with God through contemplative activity.
-(Contemplative prayer is the attempt to empty the mind of all intruding thoughts so that the person praying can place all of their focus on attaining a state of divine union with God.)
+One expression of Catholicism in the medieval era was monastic mysticism.
+It was the belief that Christians could separate themselves from the evil, physical world of fleshly temptations and enter into the presence of God through contemplative activity.
+(This is the attempt to empty the mind of all intruding thoughts so that the person praying can place all their focus on attaining a state of “divine union” with God.)

 In attestation of his wondrous wisdom, both the heavens and the earth present us with innumerable proofs not only those more recondite proofs which astronomy, medicine, and all the natural sciences, are designed to illustrate, but proofs which force themselves on the most illiterate peasant, who cannot open his eyes without beholding them.

-Another way the Catholic Church stunted scientific growth was by blending Christian beliefs with Greek philosophy.
-As I mentioned in the last chapter, Aristotle was introduced to the church through the Muslim scholar Averroes.
-The Catholic scholar Thomas Aquinas blended Aristotle’s philosophy into his work, Summa Theologica, and as a result, Aristotle’s “natural philosophy” became an entrenched part of Catholic theology.
+Another way the medieval Catholic Church stunted scientific growth was by blending Christian beliefs with Greek philosophy.
+As I mentioned in the last chapter, Aristotle was introduced to the church through the Muslim scholar Averroes, and the Catholic theologian, Thomas Aquinas, blended Aristotle’s philosophy into his Summa Theologica.
+As a result, Aristotle’s “natural philosophy” became an entrenched part of Catholic theology.

-Yesterday we resolved to meet today and discuss as clearly and in as much detail as possible the character and efficacy of those laws of nature which up to the present have been put forth by the partisans of the Aristotelian and Ptolemaic position on one hand, and by the followers of the Copernican system on the other.
+Yesterday we resolved to meet today and discuss as clearly and in as much detail as possible the character and efficacy of those laws of nature which up to the present have been put forth by the partisans of the Aristotelian and Ptolemaic position on one hand, and by the followers of the Copernican system on the other [emphasis added].

 Francis Bacon was also rebelling against the Catholic/Aristotelian blend when he developed the scientific method.
-He is now known as the “Father of Empiricism” because he established the use of experimentation, observation, and making inductions from what can be sensed or measured, rather than starting with a set of philosophical beliefs and making deductive conclusions, as Aristotle did.
+He is now known as the “Father of Empiricism” because he established the use of experimentation, observation, and making inductions from what can be sensed or measured, rather than starting with a set of philosophical beliefs (the Aristotelian method) and making deductive conclusions.
 His Novum Organum, outlining the new scientific method, was a direct challenge to Aristotle’s Organum.
-Most people don’t know that the person who made such a great contribution to science loved God and his Word.
+Many people don’t realize that the person who made such a great contribution to science loved God and his Word.
 Yet Bacon declared:

-There are two books laid before us to study, to prevent our falling into error: first, the volume of Scriptures, which reveal the will of God; then the volume of creatures [his creation], which express his power.
+There are two books laid before us to study, to prevent our falling into error: first, the volume of Scriptures [emphasis added], which reveal the will of God; then the volume of creatures [his creation], which express his power.

 Bacon believed the mind of God could be discovered in his creation!

-I ignore not that not only Leucippus, Epicurus, and other atomists of old, but of late some persons, for the most part admirers of Aristotle’s writings, have pretended to be able to explicate the first beginning of things [referring to Aristotle’s belief in spontaneous generation] and the world’s phenomena, without taking in or acknowledging any divine Author of it.
+I ignore not that not only Leucippus, Epicurus, and other atomists of old, but of late some persons, for the most part admirers of Aristotle’s writings [emphasis added], have pretended to be able to explicate the first beginning of things [referring to Aristotle’s belief in spontaneous generation] and the world’s phenomena, without taking in or acknowledging any divine Author of it.

 Because the Protestant Reformation freed men from the constraints of the Catholic/Aristotelian and monastic/mystical worldview, science exploded.
-A new respect for the material world, coupled with the thought that God had revealed himself through his creation, opened up a whole universe filled with excitement and discovery as men now attempted to find proof of the mind of God in the world around them.
-In this, the scriptures didn’t hinder; they helped.
-New meaning was gathered from verses such as Romans 1:21:
+A new respect for the material world, coupled with the thought that God had revealed himself through his creation, opened up a universe filled with excitement and discovery as people attempted to find proof of the mind of God in the world around them.
+In this, the Scriptures didn’t hinder; they helped!
+New meaning was gathered from verses such as Romans 1:20, KJV:

-They also pointed to Colossians 1:17, and looked to God as the miraculous force that holds the physical world together:
+They also pointed to Colossians 1:17, KJV, and looked to God as the miraculous force that holds the physical universe together:

-One example of the impact of the scriptures on scientific endeavor was the pursuit of the gulf stream by Matthew Maury.
-After reading Psalm 8:8, which speaks of “the paths of the sea,” Maury, a sea captain, decided to believe the Word and document the rivers that ran through the oceans.
-He enlisted the help of other captains and began the process of charting the seas.
+One example of the impact of the Scriptures on scientific endeavor was the discovery of the Gulf Stream by Matthew Maury.
+After reading Psalms 8:8, which speaks of “the paths of the seas,” Maury, a sea captain, decided to believe the Word and document the pathways that ran through the oceans.
+He enlisted the help of other captains and began the process of charting the ocean’s currents.
 This is just one example of how the Bible impacted these early scientists.

-Recently, a scientist who helped to decipher the genetic code through the Human Genome Project, Francis S. Collins, explained that he felt as though his work was like learning the “language of God.”
-This was similar to the attitude of Isaac Newton, who said that his work was such an exciting pursuit for him it was like child’s play.
+Recently, Francis Collins, who helped to decipher the genetic code through the Human Genome Project, explained that he felt as though his work was like learning the “language of God.”
+This was similar to the attitude of Isaac Newton, who said his work was such an exciting pursuit for him that it was like child’s play.

-Johannes Kepler (who was excommunicated by the Catholic Church in 1612) discovered the laws of planetary motion because he wanted to understand the mind of God in his creation, and he was thrilled to find out that God was a designer!
+Johannes Kepler (who was excommunicated by the Catholic Church in 1612) discovered the laws of planetary motion.
+He was also trying to understand the mind of God in his creation, and he was thrilled to find out that God was a designer!

 We see how God, like a human architect, approached the founding of the world according to order and rule and measured everything in such manner.

 Modern day skeptics point to the trial of Galileo as evidence that having faith in God is a hindrance to science, but true science was precipitated by men of faith.
-It was their desire to discover the mind of God in creation and to find truth based on evidence, rather than relying on Greek philosophy, which led them to discover and understand the workings of the universe–from the smallest atom to the limitless galaxies.
+It was their desire to discover how God had designed his creation, and to find truth based on the Bible and physical evidence (rather than relying on Greek philosophy) which led them to discover and understand the workings of the universe–from the smallest atom to the limitless galaxies.